Inherent Vice: Reviews

 In a generally favorable review, The New York Times Michiko Kakutani called it "Pynchon Lite", describing it as "a simple shaggy-dog detective story that pits likable dopers against the Los Angeles Police Department and its 'countersubversive' agents, a novel in which paranoia is less a political or metaphysical state than a byproduct of smoking too much weed".
 A review by academic Louis Menand in The New Yorker declared the novel "a generally lighthearted affair", while adding that there were still "a few familiar apocalyptic touches, and a suggestion that countercultural California is a lost continent of freedom and play, swallowed up by the faceless forces of co-optation and repression".
 In a scathing review in New York magazine, Sam Anderson wrote that "with no suspense and nothing at stake, Pynchon's manic energy just feels like aimless invention".

 Pynchon promoted the book with a video trailer, released before the hardback.
 The video featured Pynchon narrating as Doc, accompanied by footage of the book's California locale and period music.

 Film adaptation

-In early 2011, it was reported that writer-director Paul Thomas Anderson would adapt Inherent Vice into a feature film.
-The film stars Joaquin Phoenix (who also starred in Anderson's 2012 film The Master) and is narrated by musician Joanna Newsom.
+Inherent Vice was adapted into a feature film by writer-director Paul Thomas Anderson in 2014.
+The film starred Joaquin Phoenix and was narrated by musician Joanna Newsom.
 On September 29, 2014, the first trailer and a poster for the film were released by Warner Bros.
 The film opened in the United States on December 12, 2014, to positive reviews.

 The film closely followed the novel, often taking dialogue straight from the text.
 Changes include Anderson positioning Sortilège (played by Newsom), a minor character in the novel, as the film's narrator, and the excision of Doc's entire trip to Las Vegas.